What Is EVS?

 Various disk types

-EVS provides a variety of disk types for you to choose from, and EVS disks can be used as data disks and system disks for servers.
-You can select an appropriate disk type that best suits your budget and service requirements.
+EVS provides a variety of disk types for you to choose from.
+They can be used as data disks or system disks for cloud servers.
+You can select whichever disk type that has the specifications best suited to your budget and service requirements.

 Disk Types and Performance